BMeu/Aerarium/README.md

     This makes it easier to find imports and spot changes in commits.
 * All texts that are displayed to the user must be localizable.
-If you added, changed, or deleted some of those texts put a note in the pull request so the translators can be informed, and update the translation files:
+If you added, changed, or deleted some of those texts put a note in the pull request, so the translators can be informed, and update the translation files:
   ```bash
   flask translate update
   ```